MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

      * Any move in dynamic mode will use the current feed rate to calculate the laser power.
      * Feed rates are set by the F parameter of a move command e.g., G1 X0 Y10 F6000
      * Laser power would be calculated by bit shifting off 8 LSB's.
 In binary this is div 256.
-     * The calculation gives us ocr values from 0 to 255, values over F65535 will be set as 255 .
+     * The calculation gives us OCR values from 0 to 255, values over F65535 will be set as 255 .
-     * More refined power control such as compesation for accell/decell will be addressed in future releases.
+     * More refined power control such as compensation for accel/decel will be addressed in future releases.
      *
      * M5 I clears inline mode and set power to 0, M5 sets the power output to 0 but leaves inline mode on.
      */